 Many cat owners have a lot of questions about a grain free diet for cats and the best grain free cat food.

-In this guide, we’ll answer these questions and recommend some of the best grain free cat foods currently available.
+In this guide, we’ll answer these questions and recommend some of the best commercial diets currently available.

 Why might you want a grain free cat?

 Cats are obligate carnivores, which means that they have to eat meat in order to obtain the essential nutrients that they need to survive.

 While other species are able synthesize these nutrients themselves from plant matter, cats cannot.

 In fact, felines and their ancestors have relied on meat for their essential nutrients for a very long time.

 So long in fact that they have almost completely lost their inability to digest vegetation.